 Focusing inwards and paying attention to the wrong things

 Someone with social anxiety might have a mental image of how they appear to others which is inaccurate or distorted.
 They may think that “nobody likes me” and watch others for signs of negative feedback or disapproval.
-All this inward focus stops us fully engaging with the situation or people we are with.

-Other Life factors
+Other Lifestyle factors

+Modern life is complicated, all the stresses and strains can leave little space or time to focus on getting better.
+Practical life considerations such as housing, job, relationship, loneliness, money worries, mental and physical health or affect our ability to focus on the things that will help our social anxiety.
 But – don’t overlook the basics!
 It is also a good idea to make sure that your lifestyle supports the changes you want to make, as physical and mental health are linked.
 Exercising, using relaxation techniques, eating healthily and avoiding too much caffeine and alcohol will help to keep your baseline level of anxiety lower.
 This in turn will make your efforts to overcome social anxiety using CBT easier.

 Actions that can help with the social anxiety spiral